Bureau of Entomology

-The Bureau of Entomology was a unit within the Federal government of the United States from 1894 to 1934.
+The Bureau of Entomology was a unit within the federal government of the United States from 1894 to 1934.
 It developed from a section of the Department of Agriculture which had been working on entomological researches and allied issues relating to insects.
 In 1934 it was merged with the Bureau of Plant Quarantine to form the Bureau of Entomology and Plant Quarantine.
 A later merger with the Bureau of Animal Industry created the Agricultural Research Service in 1953.
+Many of the Bureau of Entomology insect systematists worked in the national entomology collections in the National Museum of Natural History.
+Others worked at Agricultural Experiment Stations around the U.S. and abroad.

 Early developments

 The American Entomological Society was organized at Philadelphia in 1859, incorporated in 1862, and known until 1867 as the Entomological Society of Philadelphia.
 On Friday, May 18, 1866, Mr. O'Neill requested an appropriation from the Congress of the United States to maintain the organization's publication Practical Entomologist.
 The request for Federal funds established a connection between the organization and the Federal government.

-The Department of Agriculture was created on July 1, 1862.
+The U. S. Department of Agriculture was created on July 1, 1862.
 It included four bureaus, one of which eventually became identified with the Bureau of Entomology.
 An "entomological division" in the Department of Agriculture existed in 1872, according to Congressional records.
+The first two USDA entomologists were Townend Glover (1863-1878) and Charles Valentine Riley (1878-1879, 1881-1894).

-Insect pests reach the United States
+Exotic insect pests reach the United States

-The spongy moth was introduced by accident from Europe into Massachusetts about 1861.
-The sweet potato weevil was first discovered in 1875.
-About 1892, the brown-tail moth was introduced near Boston from Europe.
-The boll weevil entered Texas about 1892 in the vicinity of Brownsville.
-The Argentine ant was first discovered in the United States at New Orleans in 1891, New International Encyclopedia and the alfalfa leaf weevil was first discovered in Utah in 1904.
+The spongy moth (Lymantria dispar) was introduced from Europe into Massachusetts about 1861.
+The sweet potato weevil (Cylas formicarius) was first discovered in 1875.
+About 1892, the brown-tail moth (Euproctis chrysorhhoea) was introduced near Boston from Europe.
+The boll weevil (Anthonoma grandis) entered Texas about 1892 in the vicinity of Brownsville.
+The Argentine ant (Linepithema humile) was first discovered in the United States at New Orleans in 1891, and the alfalfa weevil (Hypera postica) was first discovered in Utah in 1904.
 Establishing control over an increasing number of insect pests and insect-borne diseases led to the establishment of the Bureau of Entomology.

 Duties of the Bureau of Entomology

 Insect pests

-The Bureau of Entomology conducted researches into methods which could reduce the spread and the frequency of occurrence of insect pests.
+The Bureau of Entomology conducted researches into the systematics and diversity of insects, and the methods which could reduce the spread and the frequency of occurrence of insect pests.
 It developed various approaches towards accomplishing its goals.
 The introduction of the natural enemies of insect pests has brought control of many insect pests.